0

 Carat weight plays a big role in determining the overall look and feel of a ring.
 The larger the diamond the higher the price will be.
 If you are working to a budget but your dream ring includes a 1 carat diamond then you can opt for a slightly off white or a stone with more inclusions to bring the price down.

-Our Guide To The 4 C's of Diamonds
+Our Guide To The Four C's of Diamonds

 A diamond with a cut grade of excellent.